qdm12/hbc/README.md

 11. Run the program with `./HEapp` & Enjoy !
     Please refer to my long but complete report on this project, available in the repository.
     You're welcome to contribute to this repository if you find any better circuits or other circuits and implement them !

+## 3. Remove and uninstall ##
+With the makefile you can run `make clean` which simply removes .o and .exe files as well as HEapp.
+You can also run `make deepclean` which will uninstall from your system and delete:
+- The project
+- HElib
+- NTL
+- GMP
+- Curl, perl, m4, git, gcc-g++ and libboost (libboost-devel, libboost-all-dev, libboost-dev) and purge them.
+Only the makefile will remain in the folder.

 ## Abstract ##